sebastianbreit/LLM_generative_agents/README.md

 There are different aspects that could be interesting for future work.
 One aspect could be to work with prefix injection and experiment with partially pre-determined answers and generated answers.
 Another aspect could be to extend the generation of dialogue also to non verbal character behaviour that also includes interaction with the environment.
 Although there are LLMs trained for dialogue, we were not able to find state-of-the-art LLMs fine-tuned for the purpose of impersonating a NPC.
-Therefore, it could be interseting to specifically fine-tune a LLM for this purpose.
+Therefore, it could be interesting to specifically fine-tune a LLM for this purpose.
 This would also make it possible to develop a NPC-LLM and other NPC-related modules in parallel, such that both the LLM and the modules are taylored to each other.